Anwar al-Fatayri

-Anwar Habib al-Fatayri (أنور حبيب الفطايري; February 1946 - 9 February 1989) was an assassinated Lebanese politician and junior commander of the People's Liberation Army.
+Anwar Habib al-Fatayri (أنور حبيب الفطايري; February 1946 – 9 February 1989) was a Lebanese Druze politician and junior commander of the People's Liberation Army who was assassinated on 9 February 1989.

 Biography

 Early life and education

-Anwar bin Hassib Al-Fatayri was born in Jdeideh of the Chouf district in Lebanon in the year 1946.
+Anwar bin Hassib Al-Fatayri was born in Jdeideh of the Chouf district in Lebanon in 1946.
 He received his primary education at Al-Mukhtara School and secondary education at the School of the Missionary Fathers in Jounieh.
 He then joined the Faculty of Education at the Lebanese University and obtained a BA in Mathematics and then at the Arab University, where he obtained a BA in History.

 Career

 In the Progressive Socialist Party, he assumed several offices.
-He was the Secretary of the PSP's youth wing and the Mobilization Commissioner in 1976, the Secretary of the Publicity and Publication Commission in 1978, a member of the Leadership Council and received the General Secretariat in 1984.
+He was the secretary of its youth wing and the Mobilization Commissioner in 1976, the secretary of the Publicity and Publication Commission in 1978, a member of the Leadership Council and received the General Secretariat in 1984.
 In 1985, he was a member of the Political Bureau and a member of the Committee Central until the date of his assassination.

 Assassination

-On February 9, 1989, Fatayri was in Wadi Benhaliah, the Chouf region, preparing for a military implementation by Walid Jumblatt.
+On 9 February 1989, Fatayri was in Wadi Benhaliah, the Chouf region, preparing for a military implementation by Walid Jumblatt.
 A general that was alongside Fatayri shot him for reasons that are still unknown.
 A full national funeral was held for him in Dar Al-Mukhtara, in which a number of dignitaries and national leaders spoke, including Walid Jumblatt.

-On April 14, 2018, Taymour Jumblatt, son of Walid, unveiled the statue of Anwar al-Fatayri, in a celebration that was held in the town of Jdeideh in the Chouf district, in the presence of Progressive Socialist Party leaders, municipal governors and civil and Druze sheikhs.
+On 14 April 2018, Taymur Jumblatt, son of Walid, unveiled the statue of Anwar al-Fatayri, in a celebration that was held in the town of Jdeideh in the Chouf district, in the presence of Progressive Socialist Party leaders, municipal governors and civil and Druze sheikhs.